Russian film "Faust" takes top prize in Venice

 Fassbender, seen as one of the rising stars in independent cinema, also appeared in another Venice competition entry this year, David Cronenberg's "A Dangerous Method."

-Best actress went to China's Deanie Ip for her portrayal of an ageing maid in Ann Hui's "Tao Jie" (A Simple Life).
+Best actress went to China's Deanie Ip for her protrayal of an ageing maid in Ann Hui's "Tao Jie" (A Simple Life).

 The best screenplay prize went to Greek drama "Alps," a strange tale of a group of actors who play the role of recently deceased people to ease their relatives' grief.